fresconews/guides/analytics.md

 # General Notes (Read first)

 - Event names and attributes are **case sensitive**!
-- Always log object ids of atricles, stories, galleries, etc when creating a call to mix panel along with the required key.
+- Always log object ids of atricles, stories, galleries, etc. when creating an event call along with the required key.
-- Mixpanel user keys: `fresco_id`, `username`, `email`, `fullname`
+- User Keys: `fresco_id`, `username`, `email`, `fullname`

+# Formatting and New Events

+All events should contain an event key, description, and list of attributes as seen below.
+Feel free to copy and paste the markdown format to introduce a new event.

+If you'd like to raise a new event, please file an issue with the event included following the markdown format

 # Screens